tony-aw/tinycodet/README.md

 What this function returns exactly depends on the `simplify` argument.

 If `simplify=FALSE` (the default), it returns a returns a list, one element for each string.
-Each list element consists of a matrix with 2 columns.
-The first column gives the start position of the $i^{th}$ occurrence of a pattern.
-The second column gives the end position of the
+Each list element consists of a matrix with 1 row and 2 columns.
+The first column gives the start position of the
 $i^{th}$ occurrence of a pattern.
+The second column gives the end position of the $i^{th}$ occurrence of a pattern.
 This list can be used in `stringi` for pattern transformation.

 If `simplify=TRUE` it returns a matrix with 3 columns: start position, end position, and length of position range of the $i^{th}$ occurrence of